Canary Flex devices have a rechargeable battery designed to last months on a single charge with normal usage.

 You can also control the recording range of your Canary Flex.
 Adjusting the range of your device can help conserve power, allowing your Canary Flex to record for even longer on a single battery charge.

-To learn more about adjusting your PIR sensitivity, visit this article.
+To learn more about adjusting your PIR sensitivity, visit How can I adjust the recording range of my Canary Flex?.

 Canary Flex needs to be connected to the internet in order to record video.
-If the Wi-Fi signal is weak, it could cause your device do lose connection to the local network.
+If the Wi-Fi signal is weak, it could cause your device to lose connection to the local network.

 If your Canary intermittently disconnects from the internet, repeatedly searching for the network could shorten its battery life.